-Identify Priorities
+Identify Priorities & Set Goals

 Consider and analyse the information from Step 1 and Step 2 to identify which priority area(s) you will focus on in this year's School Readiness Funding annual plan.
-The priority/ies you select should align with the areas identified for improvement in Steps 1 and 2.
-You may select one or more priority area(s) that are relevant to your service's data and needs.
+The priority(ies) you select should align with the areas identified for improvement in Steps 1 and 2.